Tahir Shah: Education

-Tahir Shah attended Rose Hill Preparatory School in Tunbridge Wells, Kent – where Lord Baden Powell had also been a student.
-He has described the school as "a throwback to the Victorian age – sadistic and brutal in the extreme."
+Tahir Shah attended Rose Hill Preparatory School in Tunbridge Wells, Kent.
 At 13, he was sent to Bryanston School, near Blandford Forum, Dorset.
 He has written about his inability to keep up, as a result of "profound dyslexia".

 Aged 17, Shah learnt to fly in Florida, and graduated with an FAA Private Pilot's Licence.
-He attended university in San Diego, London and Nairobi – where he studied African dictatorships at the United States International University.
+He attended university in San Diego, London and Nairobi, where he studied African dictatorships at the United States International University.
 He graduated with a Bachelor of Arts in International Relations in 1987.

-Shah has detailed how his parents planned to steer him towards the diplomatic service, assuming he would not have the ability to be a writer.
-Accordingly, he was "groomed for the world of diplomacy."

-He has described how his father strove to teach his children through stories.
-These included the escapades of Nasrudin, the wise fool of Sufi folklore, as well as tales of Antar and Abla, and the epic treasury that forms The Thousand and One Nights.
-During their childhood, Shah and his sisters were encouraged to solve problems for themselves.
-When they wanted money to buy chocolate, their father showed them how to gather seeds from the garden, and sell them from an old pram in the village.

-From an early age, Shah would be given work by his father including "conducting research, as well as editing and writing texts."
-His first publication, The Middle East Bedside Book was a collaboration between them.